130+ Indian Surnames or Last Names with Meanings

 2. Bachchan

-The Bachchan family hails from Uttar Pradesh and is well-known in the film industry.
+The Bachchan family hails from Uttar Pradesh and is well known in the film industry.
 The legendary actor Amitabh Bachchan and his son Abhishek Bachchan have gained immense fame under this surname.

-3. Khan
+3. Bhatt

 4. Chopra